mx-psi/tfg/text/Mathematics/04-quantum.md

 :::

 Several universal gate sets are described in the literature.
-For example, a minimal universal gate set can be obtained with probability 1 by combining the CNOT with a single qubit gate. [@AaronsonLecturenotes28th2016; sec.
-2.1]
+For example, a minimal universal gate set can be obtained with probability 1 by combining the CNOT with a single qubit gate (@AaronsonLecturenotes28th2016, sec.
+2.1).

 We now present an example of a universal gate set, which is not minimal but will serve our purposes.

 :::{.theorem}
-[@NielsenQuantumComputationQuantum2010; sec.
-4.5.3]
+(@NielsenQuantumComputationQuantum2010, sec.
+4.5.3)

 $\{\operatorname{CNOT}, H, R_{\pi/4}\}$  is a universal gate set.
 :::